-This review has highlighted that there is a strong legislative and institutional basis for DRM in Bulgaria, which will ultimately also support longer term climate resilience.
-There have been impressive efforts to decentralize responsibilities for preparedness, prevention and response to

-60 https://www.climatechangepost.com/bulgaria/insurance-and-business/ district and municipality level and to build the necessary capacity at these levels so that these roles can be fulfilled.
-Systems and capacity for early warning, preparedness and response are well advanced.
-Among the biggest challenges for Bulgaria in DRM and climate resilience is minimizing the financial shocks associated with disasters, from household to sovereign level, and ensuring systematic efforts on risk reduction are funded and executed.
+This review has highlighted that there is a strong legislative and institutional basis for DRM in Bulgaria, which will ultimately also support longer-term climate resilience.
+There have been impressive efforts to decentralize responsibilities for preparedness, prevention, and response to district and municipality level and to build the necessary capacity at these levels so that these roles can be fulfilled.
+Systems and capacity for early warning, preparedness, and response are well advanced.
+Among the biggest challenges for Bulgaria in DRM and climate resilience is minimizing the financial shocks associated with disasters, from household to sovereign level, and ensuring that systematic efforts on risk reduction are funded and executed.
 Therefore, the following recommendations are proposed to be implemented in the short term: